 The Trustees consider how ESG, climate change and stewardship is integrated within Mercer’s investment processes and those of the underlying managers in the monitoring process.
 Mercer is expected to provide reporting on a regular basis, on ESG integration progress, stewardship monitoring results, and climate-related metrics such as carbon foot printing for equities and/or climate scenario analysis for diversified portfolios.

 Member views are not taken into account in the selection, retention and realisation of investments.

-When engaging Mercer to implement the Trustees’ investment strategy outlined in section 3, the Trustees are concerned that, as appropriate and to the extent applicable, Mercer is incentivised to align its strategy and decisions with the profile and duration of the liabilities of the Scheme, in particular, long-term liabilities.
+When engaging Mercer as discretionary investment manager to implement the Trustees’ investment strategy outlined in section 3, the Trustees are concerned that, as appropriate and to the extent applicable, Mercer is incentivised to align its strategy and decisions with the profile and duration of the liabilities of the Scheme, in particular, long-term liabilities.

 The Trustees monitor, and evaluate, the fees it pays for asset management services on an ongoing basis taking into account the progress made in achieving its investment strategy objectives as outlined in section 3.
 Mercer’s, and MGIE’s, fees are based on a percentage of the value of the Scheme’s assets under management which covers the design and annual review of the de-risking strategy, and investment management of the assets.
 In addition, the underlying third party asset managers of the Mercer Funds also charge fees based on a percentage of the value of the assets under management.
 In some instances, some of the underlying managers may also be entitled to charge fees based on their performance.